 - Most students are notified of their scholarship awards between early May and late July.

 Regents Scholarships, the university's most prestigious, are granted to students with exceptional academic records.
-Four-year Regents Scholarship awards during 2014-15 started at $7,500 annually and qualified students with demonstrated financial need received an additional stipend.
+Four-year Regents Scholarship awards during 2017-18 started at $7,500 annually and qualified students with demonstrated financial need received an additional stipend.
+Admitted students who have been selected to receive the Regents Scholarship will be notified when they receive their offer of admission.

 The Cal Aggie Alumni Association (CAAA) awards alumni scholarships to entering students from California, Oregon and Washington who are U.S. citizens or permanent residents.
 Students do not need to have an affiliation with CAAA or a relative who attended UC Davis.

 The minimum UC GPA requirement is 3.50 for freshman applicants and 3.25 in transferable coursework for applicants from community colleges.
-An online essay must be submitted as part of the application by May 1, 2016.
+An online essay must be submitted as part of the application by May 1.
 CAAA scholars are notified of their awards in June.
-Please visit alumni.ucdavis.edu/about-us/scholarships for additional details and to apply online.

 In addition to UC Davis scholarships, thousands of community, regional and national scholarships are available to college-bound students.
-Visit financialaid.ucdavis.edu/scholarships/outside.html to learn about the many awards and search services available through outside organizations and how these impact your financial aid award.
+Visit the Financial Aid and Scholarships website to learn about the many awards and search services available through outside organizations and how these impact your financial aid award.